jmikkola/Dictionary-lowering/README.md

 Just a skeleton project so far

 - I'm porting stuff from dicionarypassing.hs
-    - The next thing to port is the function body definitions (literals, expressions, etc)
+    - The next thing to port is the functions that work on types (e.g. substitutions)